finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
     String identifierType = "identifierType_example"; // String | The identifier type of the instrument, e.g., \"Figi\"
     String identifier = "identifier_example"; // String | The value of the identifier for the requested instrument.
     String propertyKey = "propertyKey_example"; // String | The property key of the property that will have its history shown.
+These must be in the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\".
+Each property must be from the \"Instrument\" domain.
     String identifierEffectiveAt = "identifierEffectiveAt_example"; // String | The effective datetime used to resolve the instrument from the provided identifier.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the instrument's property history.
 Defaults to return the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.